 For generations, residential school survivors, their families, and their community members have been sharing their stories about the impacts of the Indian Residential School System that operated in Canada from the 1870s to 1996.
 They did so again during the Truth and Reconciliation Commission.
 One of the commission's 94 calls to action was for a national day to honour Indigenous children in residential school — those lives that were lost and those who survived.

-This year, the federal government has designated Orange Shirt Day on September 30 as a National Day for Truth and Reconciliation.
+The federal government has designated Orange Shirt Day on September 30 as a National Day for Truth and Reconciliation.
 The National Centre for Truth and Reconciliation has identified Truth and Reconciliation Week from September 27 to October 1.

 At Royal Roads, we are grateful to the Elders and Old Ones of the Heron People Circle, who guide us forward and advance our commitment to implementing the Calls to Action and the UN Declaration on the Rights of Indigenous People in an Indigenization plan.